-This subject/module aims to provide students with the opportunity to study advanced theoretical and practical aspects of graphics/media design.
-It is organised to extend the student's level of understanding about new research and developments in the materials techniques and concepts of the print, photographic and multimedia areas of graphic design.
+This subject aims to provide candidates with the opportunity to investigate advanced theoretical and practical aspects of graphics/media design.
+It is aimed at extending the candidate's level of understanding about new research and developments in the materials techniques and concepts of the print, photographic and multimedia areas of graphic design.
 Specific attention will be paid to the application of computer imaging in the creative development of innovative concepts in graphic design.